 The law prescribes EBV to hold emergency stocks equal to 90 days of the net German imports of crude oil and oil products, either the average of the three preceding calendar years or the preceding calendar year - whichever is higher.
 At least one-third of the stockholding must be in oil products.
 A minimum threshold of 90% of stocks need to be held directly by EBV (currently, less than 10% of stocks are delegated).
-As of 31 August 2022, EBV's stock of 21.97 million tons of crude oil equivalent (COE) exceeded the then mandated stockholding obligation of 20.22 million tons of COE (see Exhibit 1).
-The stockholding obligation is mandated by the public administrative order.
+As of 31 June 2023, EBV's stock of 21.90 million tons of crude oil equivalent (COE) exceeded the then mandated stockholding obligation of 20.66 million tons of COE (see Exhibit 1).
+The stockholding obligation is mandated by the public administration according to the annual administrative order.
 During 2022, the stockholding obligation alternated as an oil release was mandated in March (see further details below).
-As of 1 September 2022, the stockholding obligation was 20.66 million tons of COE.
+As of 1 July 2023, the stockholding obligation became 20.07 million tons of COE.

-Any releases from EBV's oil stockholdings must be mandated by the MoEcon by a legal decree and require consent from the Bundesrat if the release is set to stretch for more than six months.
+Any releases from EBV's oil stockholding must be mandated by the MoEcon by a legal decree and require consent from the Bundesrat if the release is set to stretch for more than six months.
 Legitimate reasons for stock releases are defined in paragraph 12 of the German Petroleum Stockholding Act, essentially referring to the prevention of imminent or the remedying of existing disruptions in energy supply, be it nationally (local emergency situations) or internationally (decision by the governing board of the IEA).